stmoerman/haven-api-documentation/source/index.html.md

 --------- | -----------
-name      | New name for the Haven tagline   | New tagline for the Haven banner    | Base64 image for the Haven
+name      | New name for the Haven tagline   | New tagline for the Haven dataURI   | Base64 image for the Haven

 # Hangout